-Other areas of involvement within the community include cookie donations to the Red Cross Bloodmobile, batting and/or bicycle helmets for area youth, and home delivered meals, We support the Flint Hills Summer Fun Camp, Manhattan Emergency Shelter, Manhattan Crisis Center, and the Royal Family Kids Camp.
-We also participate in BrainMinders presentations with members from Sunflower and Little Apple Pilot Clubs at local elementary schools.
+Other areas of involvement within the community include cookie donations to the Red Cross Bloodmobile, batting and/or bicycle helmets for area youth, and home delivered meals.
+We support the Flint Hills Summer Fun Camp, Manhattan Emergency Shelter, Manhattan Crisis Center, and the Royal Family Kids Camp.

-We are supported by our fundraisers: geranium sales in the spring and wrapping paper sales in the fall.
-Our puzzle and notecard sales are ongoing throughout the year.
+We are supported by our fundraisers: geranium sales in the spring and fireworks sales in the summer.

-Pilot Club of Manhattan currently has 39 members and meets on the second and fourth Wednesdays of the month.
+Pilot Club of Manhattan currently meets on the fourth Thursday of the month.
 For more information about Pilot Club of Manhattan, contact [email protected].

 The Pilot Club of Manhattan was chartered in February 1963 and has been involved in a number of service projects since that time.
 The Pilot Club of Manhattan is in the Heartland District of Pilot International.
 Pilot International was founded in Macon, Georgia, in 1921.
 Brain-related disorders were adopted as the service focus in 1990 to promote awareness of brain-related disorders and to improve the lives of those affected through education, volunteer activities, financial support and research.

 Pilot International’s mission is to influence positive change in communities throughout the world.
 To do this, we come together in friendship and service, focusing on encouraging brain safety and health and supporting those who care for others.